 To present exquisitely designed books that are – above all – exciting and interesting to read.

-Overall, Recovered Books isn’t just about restoring neglected books: it’s about offering remarkable and memorable reading experiences.
-Gentleman Overboard by Herbert Clyde Lewis is one such experience: it is a wonderfully tragi-comic parable of isolation and abandonment which, despite becoming something of an international phenomenon since it was first featured on Neglected Books over a decade ago, and achieving critical and popular success, with translations into Dutch, Hebrew and Spanish, is still essentially unknown in English.
-Now Recovered Books brings this work — “a little pearl,” as one Spanish critic called it — back to entertain English language readers.
+Recovered Books isn’t just about restoring neglected books: it’s about offering remarkable and memorable reading experiences.
+Gentleman Overboard by Herbert Clyde Lewis is one such experience: it is a wonderfully tragi-comic parable of isolation and abandonment which, despite becoming something of an international phenomenon since it was first featured on Neglected Books over a decade ago, achieving critical and popular success with translations into Dutch, Hebrew and Spanish, is still essentially unknown in English.
+Now, Recovered Books brings this work — “a little pearl,” as one Spanish critic called it — back to entertain English language readers.
 This edition includes an introduction by George Szirtes, poet and winner of the James Tait Black Prize for The Photographer at Sixteen, and an afterword by series editor, Brad Bigelow.

-Additionally, What Katy Did by Susan Coolidge is a 19th Century American children’s classic.
-It has been ‘Recovered’ in a different sense, having been restored through the work of a unique undergraduate project at the University of East Anglia, with students contributing the introduction and guiding the book’s design and presentation with the worthy goal of contextualising the story for the modern younger reader and of increased accessibility for dyslexic readers and those managing similar challenges.
+What Katy Did by Susan Coolidge is a 19th Century American children’s classic.
+It has been ‘Recovered’ in a different sense, having been restored through the work of a unique undergraduate project at the University of East Anglia.
+UEA students contributed the introduction and guided the book’s design and presentation with the worthy goal of contextualising the story for the modern younger reader and of increased accessibility for dyslexic readers and those managing similar challenges.
 Gentleman Overboard and What Katy Did will be published on 30 November, 2021.

 /ends